Reiningecho90/chances-discord-bot-public/README.md

 - Released new versiona nd pushed to heroku for deploy (2/13/2022)
 - Fixed all information to new versioning (2/13/2022)
 - Fixed one issue with :battlestart exception handling, link was not working due to a non-spaced exclamation point (2/13/2022)
+- Fixed one grammer issue with new version, everything is resolved (2/13/2022)

 ## Images